 Your thesis/dissertation is often the culmination of several years of work and research.
-Not to mention, its use as the entrance into your professional career.
-As the dissertation expresses your professional viewpoint, it is essential to use every resource available to you.
-This way, you can ensure your work is ready for submission.
-Here are […]
+Not to mention its use as the entrance into your professional career.
+As the dissertation expresses your professional viewpoint, it is essential to use every resource available to you to ensure your work is ready for submission.
+Here are some dissertation editor’s […]

 No one will argue that the writing journey from book idea to print can be daunting.
-However, it might not be as challenging as one might think – especially if you have a plan for what you will write.
-You line up a reliable editor, and you know how to look for a publisher. […]
+However, it might not be as challenging as one might think—especially if you have a plan for what you will write, you line up a reliable editor, and you know how to look for a publisher.
+Once you know […]

 Editing, whether it is for an academic journal, a short story submission, or a non-fiction manuscript for publishing, always follows basic rules of grammar and punctuation.
-This blog article is the second in a series of editing skills and services.
-Such as those that FirstEditing.com provides.
-This blog will help you learn the basic rules […]
+This blog article is the second in a series of editing skills and services, such as those FirstEditing.com provides.
+This blog will help you learn the basic rules of […]

 There are certain important things every writer should look for when hiring an editor.
 Not all editors and editing companies are created equal.
 So to sort through the editorial slush pile, there are things you can look for that will ensure a professional and positive editing experience.
 One of the things writers must decide before […]

-Now that you’ve finished your book or another document, you might have in mind some ideas for your editor, and that’s great!
+Now that you’ve finished your book or other document, you might have some ideas in mind for your editor, and that’s great!
 But, before choosing your editor, do you know what to avoid?
 Naturally, you know what you do want.
-And that’s a consummate professional, who is highly skilled, respects your work, and will offer […]
+And that’s a consummate professional, one who is highly skilled, respects your work, and will […]